 One of our strategic priorities is to substantially expand our product sales internationally.
 An opportunity to accomplish this objective is with the sale of our OraQuick® HIV Self-Test in support of large self-testing programs in certain African countries and elsewhere.
 We are also working to expand international sales of our professional HIV and HCV products and our molecular collection kits.
+We believe there is a significant opportunity for international sales of our SARS-CoV-2 diagnostic products once these products are available for sale.

-While we believe international sales these and other products represent attractive long-term opportunities with significant growth potential, there is no guarantee that these opportunities will continue or increase.
+While we believe international sales of these and other products represent attractive long-term opportunities with significant growth potential, there is no guarantee that these opportunities will materialize, continue or increase.
 Among other factors, competition from other cheaper products and the uncertainties of available funding could negatively impact the success of these opportunities.
 If international sales of these products do not occur or increase or if we are otherwise unable to expand international sales of our products, our revenues and results of operations could be negatively impacted.